Whereiswendy/PolutionEffects-APIStudy/Presentation/Presentation Intro.md

 ## Introduction
-Group 5's project was created by Wendy Ware, Bradley Cuthoys, Fatema Girnay, and Alvin Giang.
+Group 5's project was created by Wendy Ware, Bradley Cuthoys, Fatima Girnay, and Alvin Giang.

-Our study objective was to analyze key air pollution metrics at varying scales and over different timeframes to evaluate the impact on public health and wellbeing.
+In this presentation we will be ‘Clearing the Air’ and unveiling insights on pollution and its impact on health and wellbeing.

 Drawing data from a wide range of sources, we each chose a more specific hypothesis related to air pollution that was important and exciting to us.
 Our sources included everything from OpenWeatherMap Air Pollution API to the World Health Organization's Global Air Quality Database.